-You can open the global configuration menu by clicking on the cogwheel icon at the right end of the toolbar.
-From this menu, a bunch of settings can be configured that affect all instances of soothe2.
-The different settings are explained in detail next.
+Open the global configuration menu by clicking on the cogwheel icon at the right end of the toolbar.
+From this menu, multiple settings can be configured, affecting all instances of Soothe.
+The different settings are explained in detail below.

 Disable OpenGL graphics

 OpenGL graphics mode is the fastest and prettiest option for most computer setups.
-Disabling it is intended as a fallback feature for only an unfortunate few that might have issues with the graphics rendering.
-For example, those that run soothe2 on specific older hardware with Windows 7 and their unrepaired driver issues.
+Disabling it is intended as a fallback feature for only an unfortunate few who might have issues with graphics rendering.
+For example, those that run Soothe on specific older hardware with Windows 7.

 Auto band listen

-When enabled, the band listen mode will automatically turn on when dragging one of the EQ nodes.
-This is useful if you always want to hear the delta or dry signal when moving EQ nodes around to know exactly which frequencies your change is affecting.
+When enabled, the band listen mode automatically turns on when dragging an EQ node.
+This is useful if you always want to hear the delta or dry signal when moving EQ nodes around to know which frequencies your change affects.

 Use dry signal with band listen

-By default, soothe2 will output the delta signal of a band’s frequency range when band listen mode is engaged.
-However, when this setting is enabled, the dry signal will be passed through instead.
+By default, Soothe outputs the delta signal of the band’s frequency range when in band listen mode.
+With this setting is enabled, the dry signal will be passed through instead.

 Display range of the reduction graph

-soothe2 offers three options for the reduction graph’s (in blue) display range.
-This changes the range of visualising the effective reduction between precise and large.
-Changing this setting sets the blue dB labels accordingly - shown in the figure on the right.
+Soothe offers three options for the reduction graph’s (in blue) display range.
+This changes the range of visualizing the effective reduction between precise and large.
+Changing this setting sets the blue dB labels accordingly, as shown in the figure on the right.